gaboesquivel/gaboesquivel.com/source/_posts/2014-07-28-differences-between-tdd-atdd-and-bdd.markdown

 BDD gives a clearer understanding as to what the system should do from the perspective of the developer and the customer.

-TDD allows a good and robust design, still, your tests can be very far away of the users requirements.BDD is a way to ensure consistency betwenn users requirements and the developper tests.
+TDD allows a good and robust design, still, your tests can be very far away of the users requirements.
+BDD is a way to ensure consistency between requirements and the developer tests.